MohamedTarekMostafa/Market_Agentic_RAG/README.md

-# 📊 Market Intel AI - Agentic RAG System
+#  Market - Agentic RAG System

 An advanced **Market Intelligence Analyst** built with a **RAG (Retrieval-Augmented Generation)** architecture.
 This system performs real-time web searching using **Tavily AI** and synthesizes professional market reports using **Llama-3 (Groq)** and **LangChain**.